waqss/k8s-fluxcd-wordpress/README.md

 ```

 Note that with `path: ./apps/dev` we configure Flux to sync the dev environment Kustomize overlay.
+We also have 3 wordpress related image automation files which we will talk about later.

 Fork this repository on your personal GitHub account and export your GitHub access token, username and repo name: